filipecalegario/awesome-generative-ai/README.md

 ## Inbox
 * [🔥🔥] [Pollinations.AI](https://pollinations.ai): a frontend hosting a set of curated notebooks that allow creating and experimenting with generative art.
 Their objective is to facilitate the creation and translation of multiple forms of human expressions.
+* [ouhenio/StyleGAN3-CLIP-notebooks](https://github.com/ouhenio/StyleGAN3-CLIP-notebooks): A collection of Jupyter notebooks to play with NVIDIA's StyleGAN3 and OpenAI's CLIP for a text-based guided image generation.
 * [k-l-lambda/stylegan-web](https://github.com/k-l-lambda/stylegan-web): A web porting for NVlabs' StyleGAN.
 * [🔥🚀 ] [S2ML Image Generator](https://colab.research.google.com/github/justin-bennington/S2ML-Generators/blob/main/S2ML_Image_Generator.ipynb): evolution of the first VQGAN+CLIP Google Colab notebook by Katherine Crownson maintained by Justin Bennington
 * [🔥 ] [Create Variations on Images With Looking Glass 1.1 (ru-DALLE) - YouTube | Artificial Images](https://www.youtube.com/watch?v=37_Zjreghw4)